 Indie (independent) publishing: May refer to small/independent publishers or to independent authors who opt to self-publish.

-In a light line edit, the editor corrects major spelling and grammatical errors and makes queries in the margins about specific lines and sections of the work.
-In a heavy line edit, the editor makes corrections and rewrites specific lines and sections of the work.
-Light line editing tends to be more suggestive, whereas heavy line editing tends to be more directive.
+Line editing: Like a copyeditor, a line editor checks for errors, but their primary focus is to provide subject feedback at the sentence level.
+In a light line edit (which tends to be suggestive), the editor corrects major errors and makes queries in the margins about specific lines and paragraphs.
+In a heavy line edit (which tends to be directive), the editor corrects major errors and rewrites specific lines and sections of the work.
 Heavy line editing is similar to book doctoring, but book doctoring is a deeper form of editing.

 Literary agent: A literary agent represents writers and their written works to publishers and negotiates deals on behalf of their clients.
 Agents are paid a fixed percentage (usually 15%) of the proceeds of sales they negotiate.
 Some agents also assist their clients with self-publishing new or backlist works.